 By submitting the application for a core station, the applicant is implicitly agreeing that the station meets the CryoNet Minimum Requirements.
 A commitment to longevity, data quality, and data distribution is particularly important.

 In addition to the online questionnaire, a letter of endorsement is required before the station/site receives final approval.
-It is recommended that it be provided as early as possible, in the process.
-For all proposed stations, either operated by the WMO Member’s national meteorological or hydrological service (NMHS) or another entity, the WMO Permanent Representative (PR) of the station’s operating country must provide a letter of endorsement to WMO. (template) For stations that are located in a country other than that of the proponent organization, the agreement to operate in that country and to share data as per GCW requirements, must be provided.
+It is recommended that it be provided as early as possible in the process.
+For all proposed stations, either operated by the WMO Member’s national meteorological or hydrological service (NMHS) or another entity, the WMO Permanent Representative (PR) of the station’s operating country must provide a letter of endorsement to WMO. (template) For stations that are located in a country other than that of the proposing organization, the agreement to operate in that country and to share data as per GCW requirements must be provided.
 The PR of the country in which the station is located must be informed that the station could become part of CryoNet.
-For the mobile platforms operating in international waters, or by an international consortium, endorsement is done by the designated PR of the concerned countries with concurrence by the chair of the relevant consortium.
+For stations operating in Antarctica, the stations should be endorsed by the PR of the country of the proposing organization.
+For mobile platforms operating in international waters, or by an international consortium, endorsement is done by the designated PR of the concerned countries with concurrence by the chair of the relevant consortium.

 The application is examined by the WMO Secretariat for completeness.